[Last updated: 12 March 2018]

 If I will be walking in high grass or thick brush, or on deep leaves, I wear simple $6 rubber boots that go above the ankle.
 These boots cover half the shin – and this seems to work well.
 The real danger for looking for snakes at night in Thailand is the Malayan Pit Viper.
-The worst snake you’d likely be bitten by in Thailand is the Malayan pit viper, or if you’re in the Pattaya or Central Thailand area – the Russell’s Viper.
+The worst snake you’d likely be bitten by in Thailand is the Malayan pit viper, or if you’re in the Pattaya or Central Thailand area – the Russell’s Viper (Siamese viper).
 Russell’s would maybe go through that rubber.
 I doubt it, but they do have a strong bite and large fangs.
 I don’t walk through any thick grass that blocks me from seeing my feet, or around my feet.
 If you’re planning on doing that – you should wear the thick rubber boots, or thick leather boots that go almost to your knee.

 I wear a wide-brimmed hat to keep mosquitoes off my head.
 I wear a long sleeved very lightweight running shirt that wicks away sweat – and also keeps the mosquitoes off.
 They still bite through so I sometimes spray the outside of the shirt if mozzies are thick.
 A hat with a flap in the back to keep the bugs off your neck would be good.
 If not, I spray the back of my head and arms with mosquito spray (DEET 98).
 If I don’t spray it, I wrap a large snake bag around my neck like a scarf to keep the bugs off.
 Keep in mind, if you use bug spray, you cannot handle a snake with your hands, let it crawl on your arms – or wherever the spray is.
 It’s strong stuff.
-Here’s one that looks like same style – Find here.
+Here’s one that looks like the same style – Find here.

 HEADLAMP – FLASHLIGHT – TORCH